 Today, many remarkable works of art can be seen in the Athenæum’s Beacon Street building.
-These include busts of George Washington, Benjamin Franklin, and the Marquis de Lafayette by the French master Jean-Antoine Houdon; portraits of John Adams by Mather Brown and Gilbert Stuart; John Singer Sargent's portraits of Annie Adams Fields and George McCulloch; exquisite pastels by John Singleton Copley; Thomas Sully’s life-size image of Thomas Handasyd Perkins, one of the Athenæum’s most important early benefactors; and grand-manner portraits of Daniel Webster and John Marshall by Chester Harding.
+These include busts of George Washington, Benjamin Franklin, and the Marquis de Lafayette by the French master Jean-Antoine Houdon; portraits of John Adams by Mather Brown and Gilbert Stuart; John Singer Sargent's portraits of Annie Adams Fields and George McCulloch; exquisite pastels by John Singleton Copley; Thomas Sully’s grand-manner portrait of Thomas Handasyd Perkins, one of the Athenæum’s early benefactors; and similar portraits of Daniel Webster and John Marshall by Chester Harding.

 The Athenæum continues to actively acquire works of art relevant to its history and existing collections by both gift and purchase.
-For example, thanks to the generosity of artists and their descendants, the Athenæum owns the largest collection of the work of nineteenth-century American painter Cephas Thompson and the largest public collection of paintings and watercolors by twentieth-century Boston artist Allan Rohan Crite.
+Thanks to the generosity of artists and their descendants, the Athenæum owns the largest collection of the work of nineteenth-century American painter Cephas Thompson and the largest public collection of paintings and watercolors by twentieth-century Boston artist Allan Rohan Crite.
 In the late twentieth century, the Athenæum purchased works by Asher B. Durand and Chester Harding and, more recently, acquired a portrait of painter Elizabeth Okie by her soon-to-be husband William M. Paxton, a landscape by twentieth-century painter Gifford Beal, and a group of plasters by the early American modernist sculptor Leo Friedlander.
-Today, the collection, which is overseen by a team of professional curators, contains nearly 500 paintings and sculptures , upwards of 75,000 prints and photographs, dozens of artifacts, a small group of decorative arts, and hundreds of pieces of historic ephemera.
+Today, the collection, which is overseen by two professional curators, contains nearly 500 paintings and sculptures, dozens of artifacts, a small group of decorative arts, and hundreds of pieces of historic ephemera.

-Installations of the Athenæum’s permanent collection change annually and many masterworks from the institution’s collection are available for public viewing in the Athenæum’s first floor rooms and galleries; members can enjoy other works from the collection throughout the building.
-A Recent Acquisitions Gallery, located on the building’s first floor, is the site of rotating installations of objects—paintings, sculptures, works-on-paper, books, maps, and manuscripts—that are new to the institution’s collections.
+Installations of the Athenæum’s permanent collection change annually and many masterworks from the ’s collection are available for public viewing in the Athenæum’s first floor rooms and galleries; members can enjoy other works from the collection throughout the building.
+A Recent Acquisitions Gallery, located on the first floor, features rotating installations of objects—paintings, sculptures, works-on-paper, books, maps, and manuscripts—that are new to the Athenaeum’s collections.

 Access to the Athenæum’s collection and loans from it to other institutions follow standard museum guidelines as outlined in the policies of the Association of American Museums.
 Climate throughout the Athenæum’s facilities, including its exhibition galleries, is carefully regulated and monitored for the long-term preservation of its holdings; state-of-the-art security systems operate in all areas of the building.